liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/licensing-and-regulatory-regime.md

 (iv) judicial management; and<br>
 (v)  bankruptcy and voluntary arrangement cases.
 <br><br>
-b)	A solicitor who is issued an insolvency practitioner’s licence will be confined to undertake insolvency appointments in bankruptcy and voluntary arrangement cases only.
+b)	A solicitor who is issued an insolvency practitioner’s licence will be confined to undertake insolvency appointments in bankruptcy and voluntary arrangement cases *only*.
 <br><br><br>
 **Licence Conditions**
 <br><br>
-Under section 52 of the Act, the Licensing Officer may impose conditions which he considers requisite or expedient to be complied with on the licences.
-This is in addition to the statutory requirements under the Act (including the subsidiary legislation).
+Under section 52 of the IRDA, the Licensing Officer may impose conditions which he considers requisite or expedient to be complied with on the licences.
+This is in addition to the statutory requirements under the IRDA (including the subsidiary legislation).
 <br><br>
 Licence conditions are a set of administrative rules that a licensee must abide by if he wishes to (or continues to) hold the licence to act as an insolvency practitioner, and may apply to all licensees, a specified class of licensees or a specific licensee.
-It also seeks to establish a common and minimum set of standards of professional conduct a licensee is expected to uphold when undertaking insolvency work under the Act.
+It also seeks to establish a common and minimum set of standards of professional conduct a licensee is expected to uphold when undertaking insolvency work under the IRDA.
 <br><br>
 Please click <a href="/files/Licence Conditions on IP 300720.pdf" target="_blank">HERE</a> for the licence conditions that are required to be complied by all licensees. <br>